clientProposal/testMultiViewerFromUpdates/README.md

 3. npm install, npm run dev.
 That's it!

 If you keep selecting one window and then the other, you'll receive prompts to observe improvements to the multiview mode.

+## LIMITATIONS IN 11.12.0

+Only 2 viewers supported
+Content editing not yet supported
+PDF only, spreadsheet and docx editors not yet supported